mjhea0/enginery/README.md

 ```bash
 $ enginery m:[up|down] 1 4 6
 ```
-this will run only 1st, 4th and 6th migrations.
+this will run 1st, 4th and 6th migrations.

 When you need to run N to M migrations, use N-M notation: